lineafab/archive-coding-imd/README.md

 ### final outcome transcoding : Platform -> Website

 * **Function:** I want to connect the 3 different transcoding methode in a website platform.
-In that way I can use different media and make a interpretation of the magazine and the microfilm.
+In that way I can use different media and make a interpretation of the journal and the microfilm.

 * **Tool:** Coding -> Html, css and js.

-* **Outcome goal** -> A transcoded mother earth magazine with their subjects in a contemporary format and relatable.
+* **Outcome goal** -> A transcoded mother earth journal with their subjects in a contemporary format and relatable.

 ___